xebialabs-community/xlr-neotys-plugin/README.md

     <li>On a source control (SVN)</li>
     <li>Locally</li>
 </ul>
-This task is also compatible with the usage of the new platform NeoLoad Web.
+This task is also compatible with the usage of the new NeoLoad Web platform .

 Note: If the user has a NeoLoad Web subscription, the plugin will stream the data to the user's NeoLoad Web account (SaaS or On-Premises).

-The task is failing when the SLA of the test are not met.
+The task is failing when the SLAs of the test are not met.

 The Launch Test task stores 3 report files: report.xml (required for the Trending Tile and Custom Trending Tile), report.pdf and junit.xml.